hbk619/swagger-doc/README.md

 ## WORK IN PROGRESS

 It's all very hard coded and not well named as this is draft 1 and I'm learning SBT/Scala as I go.
-Also it works with Swagger 1.0
+It generates Swagger 2.0 JSON.

 ## Intro